dhruvvig1/StatusTracker/replit.md

 - AI refinement gracefully falls back to original text if Gemini API unavailable
 - All forms include HTML5 validation for required fields
 - Responsive design works across mobile, tablet, and desktop
+- Status changes are validated server-side to prevent invalid values
+- Tab filtering is client-side for instant response
+- 17 preloaded Visa projects from CSV with realistic mock data